justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/05-support-access.markdown

 * Team Members and their associated roles
 * Members' Activities

-Note that only the administrator has the ability to grant or deny support access.
-If granted access, Support Engineers will _not_ be able to deploy assets or perform other actions.
+Note that only the project administrator has the ability to configure support access.
+Support Access does _not_ allow Support Engineers to deploy assets or perform other _write_ actions to your project.

 To manage Support Access: